chawla2504/2310991231/notification_system_design.md/README.md

 - Optimize database queries using indexes
 - Use asynchronous processing for heavy operations
 - Reduce response time by minimizing data fields

+- # Stage 5

+## Scalability

+- Design APIs to be stateless
+- Use load balancing for high traffic
+- Scale database horizontally if needed
+- Use message queues for handling large number of notifications

+## Security

+- Validate API requests
+- Use authentication (Bearer token)
+- Prevent unauthorized access

+## Conclusion

+The system is designed to be simple, efficient, and scalable, with support for future enhancements.